Naor-meir/PageRank/README.md

 # 🚀 Parallel PageRank Implementation (Part III)

 This project is a **parallel C++ implementation of the PageRank algorithm**, developed as part of the *Parallel Programming* course assignment (Part III).
-The implementation features **custom-built Graph** and **ThreadPool** structures written from scratch, without using any templates or external libraries.
+The implementation features **custom-built Graph** and a **thread-based PageRank engine using C++ standard threads (std::thread)**.
+No external libraries or given templates were used — the thread pool and graph structure were written manually.

 ---